Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 The solutions

 To manage insomnia in children, it is recommended to establish a regular and consistent sleep routine.
-It is strongly recommended to set regular bedtimes and wake-up times, even on weekends.
+It is highly recommended to set regular bedtimes and wake-up times, even on weekends.
 Additionally, creating a sleep-friendly environment, with a quiet, dark room, a good mattress, and a comfortable pillow appropriate for their age and needs, can help promote falling asleep and staying asleep.

 Nightmares